tecolicom/App-ansicolumn/README.md

     Filename is printed in a format given by **--filename-format** option.
     Default is `: %s` so that making easy to move to next file by `^:` pattern search.

+- **-X**=#, **--cell**=#

+    Sets the display width of each file.
+This option is only valid with parallel view mode.
+For example, if you are displaying three files and want the first file to be displayed in 80 columns and the remaining files in 40 columns, specify like this:

+        --cell 80,40,40

+    This is the same as

+        --cell 80,40

+    since the last value specified is repeated.

+    You can also specify values relative to the default width.
+For example, to display the first column 20 columns more and the remaining columns 10 columns less, use

+        --cell +20,-10

+    To return to the default display width for the fourth and subsequent files, use

+        --cell +20,-10,-10,+0

+    If `=` is specified as the value, it is set to the width of the longest line in the file.

+        --cell =

+    Then all specified files will be displayed with the width of the longest line they contain. `=` may be followed by a maximum value.

+        --cell =80

+    will set the cell width to length of the longest line if it is less than 80, or 80 if it is greater than 80.  `<` may be used instead of `=`.

+        --cell '<80'

+    The correspondence between file and display width remains the same even when the number of columns to be displayed simultaneously is specified with the **-C** option.

 - **-C**#, **--pane**=#